DavidNash2024/Win32xx/samples/Frame/Readme.txt

 Frame Example
 =============
 This project demonstrates the use of the CFrame class to display a frame window.
-A frame uses a separate view window which is displayed over its client area.
+A frame uses a separate view window that is displayed over its client area.

 CFrame provides a set of features including:
-- A ReBar which hold the frame's ToolBar and MenuBar
+- A ReBar that hold the frame's ToolBar and MenuBar
-- A MenuBar which provides a menu within the ReBar
+- A MenuBar that provides a menu within the ReBar
 - A ToolBar
 - A StatusBar, displaying ToolBar/MenuBar status and indicators
 - Support for a separate view window